RH3D/E3NG_docs/configure.md

 #### BED CARRIAGE
 - Printed - although it works, it is not recommended.
 It is a backup option for people who cannot use one of the others.
 - Stock E3 bed carriage - RECOMMENDED - reuse the stock Ender's bed carriage.
+Requires drilling and tapping.
 - Metal carriage - cut with laser od water, most rigid option, if you want to get the best out of your printer.
 - _Z-tilt bed - in development_